-Bushwick Neighborhood Review
+Bushwick Neighborhood Review - Brooklyn Moving Guide

-Where else can you find a plethora of graffiti art, studios, and galleries, or a brand new coffee shop or bar opening up every week?
+Where else can you find a plethora of graffiti art, studios, galleries, or a new coffee shop or bar opening every week?

-Bushwick is a massive neighborhood, larger than most and covers territories that border East Williamsburg, Ridgewood, Queens, Bed-Stuy, Ocean Hill, and Cypress Hills, meaning there are going to be a lot of different vibes in each section.
+Bushwick is a massive neighborhood, larger than most, and covers territories that border East Williamsburg, Ridgewood, Queens, Bed-Stuy, Ocean Hill, and Cypress Hills, meaning there will be many different vibes in each section.

 Fun Fact: Once considered a separate town in Kings County, Bushwick became part of Brooklyn in 1869.

 The J, Z, and L trains run near the borders of Bushwick, with the L coming in from the northern corner and passing around the eastern borders and wrapping down to the southern tip.

 While you may find people on bicycles, this is not one of the most bike-friendly areas where bike lanes are scarce and other bike routes are nonexistent.